-The establishment, operation, and maintenance of the uses permitted in the SG District by section 7-9-104.3 35.4 shall be in compliance with the following standards unless otherwise provided for by an SG Site Permit approved by the Planning Commission.
+The establishment, operation, and maintenance of the uses permitted in the SG District by section 7-9-35.4 shall be in compliance with the following standards unless otherwise provided for by an SG Site Permit approved by the Planning Commission.

-- (a) Depth: In no event shall Excavation in any pit-type of mining operation be permitted in excess shall not exceed one hundred fifty (150) feet in depth as measured from existing grade. - (b) Drainage and erosion control: Surface drainage shall be controlled to prevent the addition of silt or loose material above that naturally occurring in any existing drainage course or encroaching upon adjoining property and improvements.
-All provisions to control watercourses shall be designed to prevent overflow or diversion of water away from the natural point of discharge. - (c) Dust control: Roads, driveways and parking areas on the site shall be maintained to control dust. - (d) Off-Street Parking and Loading: Per SG Site Permit. - (1) All loading operations shall be performed on the building site and shall be screened by a landscape or architectural feature in such a manner as not to be visible from a public street or from adjacent residential or agricultural districts.
+- (a) Depth: Excavation in any pit-type of mining operation shall not exceed one hundred fifty (150) feet in depth as measured from existing grade. - (b) Drainage and erosion control: Surface drainage shall be controlled to prevent the addition of silt or loose material above that naturally occurring in any existing drainage course or encroaching upon adjoining property and improvements.
+All provisions to

-(h) Nonconforming Use and Structures: Per section 7-9-115.

-- (i) Reclamation schedule: Reclamation of each area shall commence as soon as excavation operations or other SG related operations have been completed within an area, and continue in a diligent manner prior to or concurrently with the extension of excavation operations to a new area. - (j) Removal of buildings and equipment: Buildings and equipment used in surface mining and quarrying operations shall be removed within six (6) months of the termination of surface mining and quarrying operations on the site. - (k) Screening and Landscaping: Extracting and processing operations shall be screened in such a manner that they are not readily visible from any public street.
-Screening shall be set back at least twenty (20) feet from any intersection of driveways, streets or sidewalks. - (I) Setbacks: Per sections 7-9-127, 7-9-128, and 7-9-137. - (m) Signs: Per section 7-9-144-114. - (n) Waste Management and Hazardous Materials: Per section 7-9-118.
+- control watercourses shall be designed to prevent overflow or diversion of water away from the natural point of discharge. - (c) Dust control: Roads, driveways and parking areas on the site shall be maintained to control dust. - (d) Off-Street Parking and Loading: Per SG Site Permit. - (1) All loading operations shall be performed on the building site and shall be screened by a landscape or architectural feature in such a manner as not to be visible from a public street or from adjacent residential or agricultural districts. - (e) Nonconforming Use and Structures: Per section 7-9-115. - (f) Reclamation schedule: Reclamation of each area shall commence as soon as excavation operations or other SG related operations have been completed within an area, and continue in a diligent manner prior to or concurrently with the extension of excavation operations to a new area. - (g) Removal of buildings and equipment: Buildings and equipment used in surface mining and quarrying operations shall be removed within six (6) months of the termination of surface mining and quarrying operations on the site. - (h) Screening and Landscaping: Extracting and processing operations shall be screened in such a manner that they are not readily visible from any public street.
+Screening shall be set back at least twenty (20) feet from any intersection of driveways, streets or sidewalks. - (i) Setbacks: Per sections 7-9-127, 7-9-128, and 7-9-137. - (j) Signs: Per section 7-9-114. - (k) Waste Management and Hazardous Materials: Per section 7-9-118.

 Sec.
-7-9-35.6. - Sec.7-9-104.4.
-Contents of SG Site Permit applications.
+7-9-35.6. -Contents of SG Site Permit applications.